 - mortgage interest rates;

-- mortgage funding supply;
+- · mortgage funding supply;

-- housing inventory and home prices; and
+- · housing inventory and home prices; and

 - the strength of the United States economy, including employment levels.

-As of July 6, 2018, the Mortgage Bankers Association ("MBA") estimated (actual for fiscal year 2017) the size of the U.S. mortgage originations market as shown in the following table for 2017 - 2020 in its "Mortgage Finance Forecast" (in trillions):
+As of October 16, 2018, the Mortgage Bankers Association ("MBA") estimated (actual for fiscal year 2017) the size of the U.S. mortgage originations market as shown in the following table for 2017 - 2021 in its "Mortgage Finance Forecast" (in trillions):

-2 2020 2019 2018 2 2017 Purchase transactions \$ 1.3 \$ 1.2 \$ 1.1 \$ 1.1 Refinance transactions 0.4 0.4 0.5 0.6 Total U.S. mortgage originations forecast \$ 1.7 \$ 1.6 \$ 1.6 \$ 1.7
+2021 2020 2019 2018 2017 Purchase transactions \$ 1.3 \$ 1.3 \$ 1.2 \$ 1.2 \$ 1.1 Refinance transactions 0.4 0.4 0.4 0.4 0.6 Total U.S. mortgage originations forecast \$ 1.7 \$ 1.7 \$ 1.6 \$ 1.6 \$ 1.7

 In 2017, total originations were reflective of a generally improving residential real estate market driven by increasing home prices and historically low mortgage interest rates.
-Mortgage interest rates increased slightly in 2017 from 2016, but remained low compared to historical rates, and have continued to rise through the first half of 2018.
-Refinance transactions decreased in 2017 and through the first half of 2018 from the historically high levels experienced in recent years through 2016.
-Existing home sales increased through 2017 and began leveling out and decreasing through the first half of 2018.
+Mortgage interest rates increased slightly in 2017 from 2016, but remained low compared to historical rates.
+Through the nine months ended September 30, 2018, average interest rates on 30 year fixed-rate mortgages have risen approximately 15% according to rates published by mortgage buyer FreddieMac.
+Refinance transactions decreased in 2017 and through the nine months ended September 30, 2018 from the historically high levels experienced in preceding years.
+Existing home sales increased through 2017 and began leveling out and decreasing through the nine months ended September 30, 2018.
 Over the same time period, there has been a consistent decline in total housing inventory and increase in average home prices.
+The combination of reduced housing inventory, increasing mortgage interest rates and increasing home prices has led the MBA to lower mortgage origination forecasts in recent months.

-In 2018 and beyond, increasing mortgage interest rates driven by gradual increases in the target federal funds rate are expected to adversely impact mortgage originations.
+In the remainder of 2018 and beyond, increasing mortgage interest rates driven by gradual increases in the target federal funds rate are expected to adversely impact mortgage originations.
 In a rising interest rate environment, refinance transactions are expected to continue to decline.
-The MBA predicts overall mortgage originations in 2018 through 2020 will remain relatively flat compared to the 2017 period driven by a decrease in refinance transactions, offset by an increase in purchase transactions.
+The MBA predicts overall mortgage originations in 2018 through 2020 will remain relatively flat compared to the 2017 period driven by a decrease in refinance transactions, offset by a gradual increase in purchase transactions.
 Purchase transactions involve the issuance of both a lender's policy and an owner's policy, resulting in higher title premiums, whereas refinance transactions only require a lender's policy, resulting in lower title premiums.

 While projected increases in mortgage interest rates present a potential headwind for mortgage originations, other economic indicators used to measure the health of the United States economy, including the unemployment rate and consumer confidence, have improved in recent years.
-According to the United States Department of Labor's Bureau of Labor, the unemployment rate has dropped from 7.4% in 2013 to 4.0% in June 2018.
+According to the United States Department of Labor's Bureau of Labor, the unemployment rate has dropped from 7.4% in 2013 to a historically low 3.7% in September 2018.
 Additionally, the Conference Board's monthly Consumer Confidence Index has remained at historically high levels through 2018.
-We believe that improvements in both of these economic indicators, among other indicators which support a generally strong United States economy, present potential tailwinds for mortgage originations and support recent home price trends.
+We believe continued strong readings in both of these economic indicators, among other indicators that support a generally strong United States economy, present potential tailwinds for mortgage originations.

-We cannot be certain how, if at all, the positive effects of a change in mix of purchase to refinance transactions, increasing home prices, and of a generally strong United States economy and the negative effects of projected short-term decreases in overall originations and increases in interest rates will impact our future results of operations.
-We continually monitor origination trends and believe that, based on our ability to produce industry leading operating margins through all economic cycles, we are well positioned to adjust our operations for adverse changes in real estate activity.
+We cannot be certain how the positive effects of a change in mix of purchase to refinance transactions and of a generally strong United States economy and the negative effects of stagnant levels of mortgage originations and increases in interest rates will impact our future results of operations.
+We continually monitor mortgage origination trends and believe that, based on our ability to produce industry leading operating margins through all economic cycles, we are well positioned to adjust our operations for adverse changes in real estate activity.